YunlongJiao/kernrank/README.md

 # kernrank

-`kernrank` is an `R` package implementing kernel functions and kernel methods for analyzing rank data, typically total rankings (namely permutations), interleaving and top-k partial rankings, multivariate rankings.
+`kernrank` is an `R` package implementing kernel functions and kernel methods for analyzing rank data, typically total rankings (or permutations), interleaving and top-k partial rankings, multivariate rankings.

 ## Installation